pubkey/eth-crypto/tutorials/signed-data.md

 As you can see, the contract has some methods:

 - DonationBag(): The constructor which is called when the contract is created.
 Here we set the owner of the DonationBag
+- default-function: The default function is called when we send ether to the contract without doing anything.
+This is needed so the contract can recieve value.
 - isSignatureValid(): checks if a given signature is really signed by the sender and contains the correct content.
 - recieveDonation(): This is called by the receiver when the donation is claimed.